Acellera/acegen-open/tutorials/adding_custom_model.md

             create_critic_method: Callable # A method to create the critic model (Optional)
             create_actor_critic_method: Callable # A method to create the actor-critic model (Optional)
             vocabulary_file_path: Path # The path to the vocabulary file
-            weights_file_path: Path # The path to the weights file
+            weights_file_path: Path # The path to the weights file (Optional)
             tokenizer: Tokenizer # The tokenizer to use for the model (Optional) )
     }

-In the case of our example, it would look like this:
+New models can be added by creating a new tuple adding it to the model_mapping dictionary.
+Then the model can be selected in any configuration file by setting the `model` parameter to the name of the model.
+In the case of our example, adding the models would look like this:

     model_mapping = {
-        "gpt2": (
+        "gpt2_example": (
             create_gpt2_actor,
             None,
             None,
+            Path(__file__).resolve().parent.parent.parent  / "priors" / "chembl_vocabulary.txt",
             None,
-            None,
-            None,
+            SmilesTokenizer(),
         )
     }

-New models can be added by creating a new tuple adding it to the model_mapping dictionary.
-Then the model can be selected in the configuration file by setting the `example_model` parameter to the name of the model.
+Here we have assigned a vocabulary from out prior to our model, a simple tokenizer and no weights file.
+We could, however, add a weights file to the model if we wanted to.
+Or pretrain the model with AceGen's retraining scripts and then add the weights file to the model_mapping dictionary.
+Similarly, we could optimize some scoring function with Reinvent or AHC (PPO and A2C would require defining a critic model).

 ---